S2S: Stairs to Success

 And so on…

-In this article, I’ve tried to explain the Stairs to Success model (S2S) since I’ve found it very useful over the past decade—yet found no documentation about it anywhere so far.
+In this article, I’ve tried to explain the Stairs to Success method (S2S) since I’ve found it very useful over the past decade—yet found no documentation about it anywhere so far.

-I showed you how to apply the model in real life with a few examples and also how it stacks.
+I showed you how to apply the method in real life with a few examples and also how it stacks.

 If you have ideas on how to improve this article or even know the original source, please let me know via the social media platforms linked on this website.
 Thanks!